 Applications for support funding must be made prior to any work being carried out.
 This cannot cover general maintenance works.
 Where we have contributed to the repair of wet and dry rot these were discovered unexpectedly.
 We do not give 100% grants but what we give is intended to ‘prime the pump’ in the hope of encouraging others to give.
 Here are some examples of works where we have helped.
 Victorian Society Members can read more details on these grants in the Newsletter articles detailed at the end of each item.

-If you have a project you would like to be considered for support, further details and application forms are available on request throughout the year - please see our Contact Us page.
+If you have a project you would the Victorian Society to consider for support, further details and application forms are available on request throughout the year - please see our Contact Us page.
 Each application is considered on its merits by our Organising Committee which includes our Case Worker.